yehezkielgunawan/yehez-movie/README.md

 - [yehez-markdown-previewer](https://markdown.yehezgun.com/) - my own live markdown editor to generate this README.
 - [yehez-nextchara-starter](https://yehez-nextchakra-starter.yehezgun.com/) - my own base starter template for Next.js project.
 - [Freepik Image](https://image.flaticon.com/icons/png/512/1031/1031982.png) - For the image asset.

+## Additional Notes

+Based on the [OMDB Docs](https://www.omdbapi.com/), the parameter using keyword or movie ID is required.
+So I made this project like a movie finder, not like a common movie list page.